800-222-9711

 • 2023 Julie Klauber Award Finalists

-Congratulations to Kimberly Tomlinson, Wisconsin Talking Book and Braille Library, and Maggie Witte, Kansas State Library, Talking Books Service, our two finalists for the 2023 Julie Klauber Award!The text
+Congratulations to Kimberly Tomlinson, Wisconsin Talking Book and Braille Library, and Maggie Witte, Kansas State Library, Talking Books Service, our two finalists for the 2023 Julie Klauber Award!The text "Congrats 2023 Julie Klauber Award Finalists!" is written on a green background surrounded by gold star confetti.

 You have each made a significant impact on your library, patrons, and your community!
 We hope sharing selections from the nomination submitted for you lets both you and others see just how much work you have done and how your efforts inspire others.